EvansJahja/katori/IMPLEMENTATION_SUMMARY.md

 - **Testing**: ✅ Comprehensive test suite passing including real GDB output
 - **Documentation**: ✅ Complete API documentation with debugging lessons

-The foundation is now solid for a professional GDB frontend with attach-based debugging, assembly view, and comprehensive debug information display.
-All your requirements have been implemented in the UI framework and GDB adapter, with robust error handling and a debugged protocol parser.
+The foundation is now solid for a professional GDB frontend with reliable interrupt handling, attach-based debugging, assembly view, and comprehensive debug information display.
+All your requirements have been implemented in the UI framework and GDB adapter, with robust error handling, debugged protocol parser, and production-ready Windows process control.